lliicassie/AIST-_Dance_Annotation/README.md

 At present, the script can only accurately annotate

-3D human data extracted from calibrated multi-camera dance sequence.
+3D human data extracted from calibrated multi-camera dance sequence (for example, AIST++).

 I am looking forward to the future advancements in computer vision technology.